wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 more info: http://www.tutorialspoint.com/http/http_methods.htm

-HTTP request have status codes, You may know:
+HTTP responses have status codes, You may know:

 - 404 - page not found
 - 500 - internal server error